 - Enterprise - A quote needs to be requested

-Second, you can check the FAQ, which only deals with basic questions like: “How to activate XMind?”
-The third - and really your only option - is to contact the company over email, and even then, you’ll have to send the email to the right support for your problem:
+Second, you can check the FAQ, which only deals with basic questions such as “How to activate XMind?”
+The third - and, in our experience, the best - option is to contact the company over email.
+Even then, you’ll have to send the email to the right support address for your problem:

 - XMind (2022) version - [email protected]